Edge Information Hub: Orchestrating Satellites, UAVs, MEC, Sensing and Communications for 6G Closed-Loop Controls: Introduction

 \section{Introduction}

 Robots and various unmanned machines have great potential to help humans carry out dangerous and strenuous tasks in post-disaster or remote areas~\cite{robot1,robot2}.
 In general, the abilities of an individual robot are usually limited.
 For example, the sensors equipped on a robot could only detect its surrounding information.
 The onboard computers may malfunction due to the electronic components failure caused by the harsh conditions after disasters, including high temperatures and radiation~\cite{emergency1}.
 In such cases, the robots have to rely on external helpers to assist them with mission-critical control tasks.
-Such helper should be integrated with sensing functionality for global environmental detection~\cite{sensor1}, computing functionality for sensor-data analysis and decision-making~\cite{computing1}, and communication functionality for delivering control commands~\cite{communication1}.
+Such a helper should be integrated with sensing functionality for global environmental detection~\cite{sensor1}, computing functionality for sensor-data analysis and decision-making~\cite{computing1}, and communication functionality for delivering control commands~\cite{communication1}.

-As an integrated center of the control-oriented information, we refer to the above helper as edge information hub (EIH), which incorporates remote sensors, mobile edge computing (MEC) servers and communication modules.
+Traditionally, the designs of the sensing, communication, and computing modules are relatively independent of each other, with little consideration of their relationships.
+However, during certain tasks, these components often collaborate closely to support robots.
+This suggests that the helper should be considered as a unified entity integrating sensing, communication, and computing functionalities.
+As an integrated center of the control-oriented information, we refer to the above helper as an edge information hub (EIH), which incorporates remote sensors, mobile edge computing (MEC) servers and communication modules.
 Note that, the terrestrial infrastructures may be unavailable during disasters.
-For more robust applications, the EIH can be deployed on a flexibly-dispatched unmanned aerial vehicle (UAV) in an on-demand manner.
-In addition, the payload of an EIH is limited in practice, resulting in sometimes-limited computing capability onboard.
+For more robust applications, the EIH can be deployed on a flexibly-dispatched unmanned aerial vehicle (UAV) in an on-demand manner~\cite{Feng2024_1}.
+In addition, the payload of an EIH is limited in practice, resulting in limited computing capability onboard.
 Accordingly, the satellite could be leveraged to offload some sensor data to the remote cloud.
 This leads to EIH-based satellite-UAV networks for control tasks.